September 19, 2025

 • Requires internet connection for everything

-• Search functionality is pretty basic
+• Search functionality is basic

 Pricing